cheesesashimi/theywhiteboardedme/pages/faq.md

 2. [Online coding challenges](/interview_types/online_coding_challenges.html).
 3. [Homework assignments](/interview_types/homework.html).

-## How do we fix this?

-### Alternatives to stressful interviews
-Some companies are beginning to adopt homework / take-home assignments as a screening tool.
-These are not without their problems as discussed above.
-Other companies are developing apprenticeship programs to specifically target and develop talent which might not do well in a tech interview.

 ### What can I do to help?
-- Please help keep this site up-to-date by submitting a {% include pull_requests.md text="pull request" %} or by {% include anonymous_post.md
+- Please help keep this site up-to-date by [contacting me](/contact.html).
-  text="posting anonymously" %}.
-- Refuse to interview at companies that use these stressful interview practices.
+- Refuse to interview at companies that use these stressful interview processes.

-### Your site design and layout sucks!
-Hey, that's an opinion, not a question :).
-Anyway, I am not a professional web developer.
-I'm the person who keeps your web servers running ;).
-That said, if you're particularly skilled with CSS and Jekyll, {% include pull_requests.md
-%} are welcome and encouraged!
+### Are you saying that candidates should not have to demonstrate competency?
+No. What I [and others](/additional-resources.html) are saying is that the current methods of demonstrating competency do not actually measure competency, nor do they measure the skills that actually differentiate good software engineers from great software engineers.